solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 This is the narrative of the course of events by Mr. Müller, who confirms these statements with his word of honor.

-Probably on the same night, a camaraderie of country youths in Neuhausen, Urach County, went with a pail of wine to a nearby tree to imbibe.
-Among them was Gottfried Seiz, my informant, now a merchant in Linsenhofen, Nürtingen County, who was at the time twenty years old. —
+Probably on the same night, a camaraderie of country boys in Neuhausen, Urach County, went with a pail of wine to a nearby tree to imbibe.
+Among them was Gottfried Seiz, my informant, now a merchant in Linsenhofen, Nürtingen County, who was at the time twenty years old. — I note that unmarried country boys were forbidden from the tavern and therefore were considered harmless in this manner.
+One among the others had to maintain the evening wine supply.
+G. Seiz insists that everyone's share was not too great, and that it always went off without drunks and everyone that evening was sober.

 ...